Threatonomics

 • CFOs and business leaders have a know/do gap.
 They need confidence in a unified approach that tackles cyber as a financial risk and makes decisions based on what is right for the business.

 Resilience’s Solution helps CISOs, Risk Managers, and business leadership work together to align on strategies that translate cyber risk into financial risk.
-We help them learn to communicate in the same language– dollars and cents– in order to align on priorities that keep the health of the business top of mind.
+We help them learn to communicate in the same language – dollars and cents – in order to align on priorities that keep the health of the business top of mind.
 Integrating the silos of security, finance, and risk under a common goal leads to efficiency and effectiveness.
-This creation of a united front against cyber risk fosters the creation of a financially prioritized and comprehensive risk management strategy that leads organizations to be able to withstand a cyber incident.
+This creation of a united front against cyber risk fosters the creation of a financially prioritized and comprehensive risk management strategy that enables organizations to withstand a cyber incident.

 Resilience has a strong track record of helping large organizations recover from cyber incidents with minimal business interruption.
-When a client with a large enterprise realized they had experienced two data security incidents within the same month, they needed to quickly evaluate whether customer and employee private data were accessed and whether they had data breach notification obligations as a result.
+When a client with a large enterprise realized they had experienced two data security incidents within the same month, they needed to quickly evaluate whether customers’ and employees’ private data were accessed and whether they had data breach notification obligations as a result.

 The Resilience Claims & Incident Management team provided a detailed Vendor Risk Management Guide to help them assess their third-party risk.
 The team also provided our Crisis Communications Guide and introduced them to panel-approved privacy law firms that specialize in assisting clients throughout the lifecycle of a privacy matter.